ibm-cloud-docs/key-protect/manage-dual-auth.md

 |key_ID_or_alias |**Required**.
 The unique identifier or alias for the root key that you want to rotate.|
 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br><br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
-{: caption="Table 5.
-Describes the variables that are needed to unset a key for deletion." caption-side="top"}
+{: caption="Describes the variables that are needed to unset a key for deletion." caption-side="top"}

 A successful request returns an HTTP `204 No Content` response, which indicates that your key is no longer authorized for deletion.
 If you need to restart the dual authorization process, you can issue another authorization to set the key for deletion.